po1sigala/live/02-Lesson-Plans/Weekend/09-Week_NodeJS/01-Day_Intro-NodeJS/PRECLASS-DRILL.md

   }
   ```

-* This one might have seemed trivial to students, but it's a great opportunity to discuss `switch` statements.
+* This one may seem trivial to students, but it's a great opportunity to discuss `switch` statements.

 * Be sure to cover the `switch` syntax and point out how clean and readable it is compared to an `if-else` statement.